Zedonboy/portfolio/src/pages/articles/how-to-programmatically-topup-icp-canister/index.md

 ## Step 2

-add a module call types.rs, this module will contain our types
+add a module called types.rs, this module will contain our types

 ```rust
 use candid::{CandidType, Deserialize, Nat, Principal};